drlau/akashi/README.md

   # Default is false.
   strict: true

+  # Set to true if you want Akashi to validate the ruleset specifies names for
+  # created resources.
+  # Default is false.
+  requireName: true

   # Default compare options to apply to all resources.
   # If a resource specifies the same option, the resource's value will be used.
   default: